Bradshawrc93/weekly-product-digest-generator/README.md

 ---

 **Note**: This is a living document that will be updated as the tool evolves.
-For the most current information about how the tool operates, see `OPERATIONS.md`.
+For the most current information about how the tool operates, see `OPERATIONS.md` and `TEAM_SUMMARY.md`.